WebAssembly/wasi-messaging/README.md

 ### Phase 4 Advancement Criteria

-`wasi-pubsub` should have at least two implementations (i.e., from service providers, and or cloud providers), and, at the very minimum, pass the testsuite for Windows, Linux, and MacOS.
+`wasi-messaging` should have at least two implementations (i.e., from service providers, and or cloud providers), and, at the very minimum, pass the testsuite for Windows, Linux, and MacOS.

 ## Table of Contents